 Thanks to the short days, December is one of the best times to catch the northern lights.
 With the sun setting at 4:30pm, there is plenty of nighttime to see the aurora.

 The northern lights aren’t on display every night in Banff in the winter.
 You’ll have to be pretty lucky to catch them.
 Look for a clear night with the Kp index is high.
 See all our tips for capturing the Northern Lights in Banff here.

 Hike Tunnel Mountain

 I recommend Tunnel Mountain on every Banff itinerary.
-Tunnel Mountain is right in the heart of Banff.
-It’s beloved by locals for its accessibility and you can hike it year-round.
+Tunnel Mountain is right in the heart of Banff and a fun family-friendly hike in Banff.
+It’s beloved by locals for its accessibility, and you can hike it year-round.
 It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle.

-The hike moves slowly up the mountain through a number of switchbacks and offers various viewpoints out into the Bow and Spray Valleys.
-It’s great for sunrise or sunset and it rarely disappoints.
+The hike moves slowly up the mountain through several switchbacks and offers various viewpoints into the Bow and Spray Valleys.
+It’s great for sunrise or sunset, and it rarely disappoints.
 The best part is it’s only 4.5 km round trip and shouldn’t take more than one hour up.
-It’s one of the easiest winter hikes you can do with only 266 meters of elevation gain.
+It’s one of the most leisurely winter hikes you can do with only 266 meters of elevation gain.